architecture-research-group/pages/source/ProfilingGem5.rst

 .. this is how you can make a waring
-..warning:: That's how we should include warnings
+.. .. warning:: That's how we should include warnings
 .. this is how you can make a note
-..note:: That's how we should include notes
+.. .. note:: That's how we should include notes
 .. this is how you can make tips
-..tip:: That's how you should include tips
+.. .. tip:: That's how you should include tips
-.. this is how you insert an image, make sure it is alse in the img folder ..image:: img/KU_campus_V2.png
+.. this is how you insert an image, make sure it is alse in the img folder
+.. .. image:: img/KU_campus_V2.png